(Last updated on 2 July 2021)

 Please note that you must stay at home and limit your social contacts if you have symptoms indicating disease.
 This applies even if the symptoms are only mild.
 When you have taken a test, it is crucial that you stay at home and limit your contacts until your test results have arrived.

 If you have a Swedish personal identity number, please find out how to take the test through 1177.se.

 If you do not have a Swedish personal identity number, please contact your nearest healthcare centre to get tested, usually by phone.
 Find your healthcare centre.

 Please note!
 It is possible to order a self-test with the interim personal number you have through the university (includes a letter in the last four digits) but it is important to note that using that number, your result will not be kept in any medical journal.
 This means that you are not able to require a copy of your result if you need it for any certificates.

 Depending on your test results, find out more under "What do I do if I have a positive COVID-19 test?" and "My COVID-19 test results were negative, can I go back to the university although I have symptoms?" below.

-If you have taken a COVID-19 test and received a positive test result indicating that you have COVID-19, you must stay at home for seven days after falling ill or positive test results.
+If you have taken a COVID-19 test and received a positive test result indicating that you have COVID-19, you must stay at home for seven days after falling ill or receiving a positive test results.
 Base your calculations on the date that occurred last.
-You must also have been symptom-free for two days.
-During this period, you must keep your distance to others and stay at home.
+You must also feel well and not have any fever for the last two days before you can return to work, school or equivalent.

 You are also recommended to inform your course coordinator or other teacher.
 This is so that the University can assess what measures may be necessary and be made aware of potential clusters in your group.
-Region Västerbotten will perform contact tracing, and in doing so they might contact your course coordinator to get help with contacting people who you have been in close contact with, such as teachers or fellow students.
+Region Västerbotten will perform contact tracing.

 The Swedish Social Insurance Agency, Försäkringskassan, has information about illness during studies.